Xinhua News Agency Hong Kong Branch

 Xinhua News Agency Hong Kong Branch is the branch of Xinhua News Agency in Hong Kong.
 It serves as the Asia-Pacific headquarters of Xinhua News Agency.

-During the British Hong Kong, the Xinhua News Agency Hong Kong Branch (Big Xinhua) was a quasi-official representative office of the Central Committee of the Chinese Communist Party and the People's Republic of China (PRC) in Hong Kong.
-It was called Beijing's de facto embassy and the PRC conducted unofficial diplomatic contacts with the British government through it.
-The name Xinhua News Agency was a temporary name used because China and Britain could not reach an agreement on the issue of Beijing's official representative office in Hong Kong.
-The "Editorial Office of the Hong Kong Branch of Xinhua News Agency" (Little Xinhua) was the news agency.
-After the handover of Hong Kong, in 2000, "Big Xinhua" was renamed to the Hong Kong Liaison Office and "Little Xinhua" was renamed Xinhua News Agency Hong Kong Special Administrative Region Branch Co., Ltd., and continued to engage in news business.
+During the British Hong Kong era, the Xinhua News Agency Hong Kong Branch (Big Xinhua) was a quasi-official representative office of the Central Committee of the Chinese Communist Party and the People's Republic of China (PRC) in the city.
+It acted as Beijing's de facto embassy and the PRC conducted unofficial diplomatic contacts with the British government through it.
+The name Xinhua News Agency was a temporary name used because China and the United Kingdom could not reach an agreement on the issue of Beijing's official representative office in Hong Kong.
+The "Editorial Office of the Hong Kong Branch of Xinhua News Agency" (Little Xinhua) acted as the news agency.

+After the handover of Hong Kong, in 2000, "Big Xinhua" was renamed to the Hong Kong Liaison Office and "Little Xinhua" was renamed Xinhua News Agency Hong Kong Special Administrative Region Branch, and continued to engage in news business.

 History

 British Hong Kong

 Before the establishment of the Xinhua News Agency Hong Kong Branch, from early September to mid-October 1945, the Guangdong District Party Committee of the Chinese Communist Party sent Tan Tiandu as a representative of the CCP to hold talks with the representatives of the Governor of Hong Kong.
-The British Hong Kong authorities accepted all the conditions proposed by the CCP, recognized the legal status of the CCP in Hong Kong, and agreed to the establishment of a semi-public working organization in Hong Kong.
+British Hong Kong authorities accepted all the conditions proposed by the CCP, recognized the legal status of the CCP in Hong Kong, and agreed to the establishment of a semi-public working organization in Hong Kong.
 At the end of 1945, the CCP established the New South China News Agency in Hong Kong.
 The agency was originally supposed to be called the Xinhua News Agency South China Branch, but this name was used because the British Hong Kong authorities disagreed.
 In June 1946, Rao Zhangfeng, a member of the Guangdong District Party Committee and a member of the Hong Kong-Guangdong Working Committee, was appointed as the president.